Lactation

 MSU does not provide equipment.
 Employees/lactating parents are responsible for their own equipment.
 Consult your health insurance policy for pump coverage.

-Once informed, supervisors shall support and make information available to pregnant and lactating employees about the university’s worksite lactation support program, and for discussing practices that will help facilitate each employee’s infant feeding goals.
+Once informed, supervisors must support and make information available to pregnant and lactating employees about the university’s worksite lactation support program, and for discussing practices that will help facilitate each employee’s infant feeding goals.
 It is expected that all employees will assist in providing a positive atmosphere of support for lactating employees.

 Employee Responsibilities

 Employees who wish to express milk during the work period should keep supervisors informed of their needs to leave at other than break times so that appropriate accommodations can be made to satisfy the needs of both the employee and the university.
-Ideally the conversation should occur and arrangements should be made prior to the employee’s parental leave.
+Ideally the conversation should occur, and arrangements should be made prior to the employee’s parental leave.

 While custodial staff are responsible for cleaning and maintaining space according to set guidelines, lactating employees are also expected to help keep milk expression areas clean after use.
 This responsibility extends to both the designated milk expression area, as well as the other areas where expressing milk will occur.